St. Stephen’s Local Outreach

 HAP is a group of Christian congregations that desire to provide a ministry of assistance and referrals to needy individuals and families of Madison County.
 This ministry focuses on the non-homeless and strives to achieve its mission by the pooling of volunteers, information, and financial resources of its members.
 St. Stephen’s contributes financially to HAP.

-By providing on-site medical, dental and optometry care, mental health counseling, and social services at our participating schools, HEALS, Inc. makes an immediate difference in the lives of many children.
-Its mission to keep children healthy and optimize their opportunities for success in school and society.
-Our parish makes financial donations support HEALS.
+By providing on-site medical, dental, and optometry care; mental health counseling; and social services at our participating schools, HEALS, Inc. makes an immediate difference in the lives of many children.
+Its mission is to keep children healthy and optimize their opportunities for success in school and society.
+Our parish makes financial donations to support HEALS.